strontic/strontic.github.io/xcyclopedia/library/desktopimgdownldr.exe-0E8109FF251EE8C467F3F3641A2AFDDB.md

 ## Possible Misuse

 *The following table contains possible examples of `desktopimgdownldr.exe` being misused.
-While `desktopimgdownldr.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `desktopimgdownldr.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --